 We then simply jigsawed them up each wall to produce a rather pleasing rustic effect.

 We went through a few design ideas here, we wanted to make the roof out of plastic bottles – so we had a fun evening collecting bottles out of people’s recycling, followed by a trip to the local tip.
 We tried corrugating the bottles – stapling strips of bottle together; we also tried making tiles by flattening the bottles.
 All to no avail – the problem came in trying to fix them down to something on the roof and with water tightness.
-Luckily for us it rained during our building process so we could observe roof leakage.
+Luckily for us it rained during our building process so we could observe roof leakage (observe and interact).
 There was lots of it.
 There are many examples of plastic bottles successfully used to make roofing, but we simply didn’t have a way to make the bottles flat enough for tiles – and we also started to run out of energy and patience.
 And so we conceded to spend a bit of money to buy some plastic sheets so that we could have our growing space.
-We zoned the shed so that one section was darkened to store objects that light might cause to perish while keeping the main area light.
-For the darker side of the shed we managed to scavenge some aluminium from a skip- perfect favella style roofing!
+We zoned the shed so that one section was darkened to store objects that light might cause to perish while keeping the main area light (multiple functions from one element).
+For the darker side of the shed we managed to scavenge some aluminium from a skip- perfect favella style roofing(produce no waste)!

 When we took down the old shed we made sure we kept the door, with a lick of paint, and rejigging of the locking device, somehow we made it work!

-All in all the venture cost us a week’s solid labour, another in prep, and about £45 in roofing and a resupply of mortar for the brick base.
+All in all the venture cost us a week’s solid labour (i.e. 14 person days) and about £45 in roofing and a resupply of mortar for the brick base.
 It gained us a whole chest full of pride and satisfaction; a secure, watertight shed, and a super snugly crèche for our seedlings and salads – which are thriving!

 One year on – there has been a small leak in the roof through one of the fixing points – which I have yet to fix and there is water ingress from the back – a much harder problem to solve.
 So we have raised everything in the shed off the ground to prevent it from rotting.
 The shed has stood up well to heavy winds.
 Over the course of the last 12 months it has been a seedling sanctuary, a full on greenhouse, a bike and junk store and now it has reached its (hopefully final) use as a wood store and workshop!
 The natural light through the roof is one of the best things we did!
 Ooh and it’s also being featured in our upcoming ‘Green Open Homes’ event in Kingston and I’m planning a trip to visit the shed for Kingston Permaculture Network folk!